BlueBrain/nexus/src/main/paradox/docs/api/1.1/iam/iam-realms-api.md

 - `{payload}`: Json - is the actual payload of the current realm
 - `{type}`: String - is a type identifier for the current realm.
 Possible types are: RealmCreated, RealmUpdated and RealmDeprecated
 - `{id}`: String - is the identifier of the realm event.
-It can be used in the `Last-Event-Id` query parameter
+It can be used in the `Last-Event-Id` HTTP Header

 **Example**